Ohio University Heritage College of Osteopathic Medicine

 - Total enrollment affiliate institutions: 24,000

-Approved in December 2016 by COCA, the Pathways to Health & Wellness Curriculum (PHWC) will replace our previous clinical presentation continuum curriculum, beginning in the 2018-2019 academic year.
-This curriculum is designed to ensure that our education programs keep pace with the complexities in health care delivery and that our graduates are fully prepared to lead and succeed in rapidly changing health care systems.
+The Pathways to Health & Wellness Curriculum (PHWC) is designed to ensure that our education programs keep pace with the complexities in health care delivery and that our graduates are fully prepared to lead and succeed in rapidly changing health care systems.
 The PHWC is an innovative, transformed curriculum, built on evidenced-based learning science that puts health and wellness at the forefront.
 This curriculum is designed to train OU-HCOM graduates to be adaptable, team-based generalists who are osteopathic-centric, evidence-based, compassionate, rooted in the community, and working from a firm base of personal well-being.
 Key elements of the PHWC include protected time for wellness events, small group coaching, integrated active learning labs, and clinical and community experiences.

 The DO/PhD combines training in medicine and research for students interested in becoming physician-scientists.
 Demand for physicians with this dual training is high and can lead to careers as faculty members at medical schools, universities and research institutes.
 Students select mentors to engage in research in a variety of health-related areas of study, with particular emphasis on translational research.